abcdesktopio/docs/opsdocs/docs/advanced/4.4/install/onpremises/kubernetes.md

 ## **Step 5:** Connect your local abcdesktop

-Open your navigator to http://[your-ip-hostname]:30443/
+Open your browser and navigate to http://[your-ip-hostname]:30443/

 abcdesktop homepage should be available :